brandonowens24/Corpus_Token_Counter/README.md

 # Counting_Tokens_HW0
-**Input a utf8 standard text file of your choice and insert arguments in order to find the top ten most frequently occurring normalized tokens within the corpus.**
+**Input a utf8 standard text file of your choice and insert arguments in order to find a distribution of the frequency of the top occurring tokens from your corpus.**

 ## Files / Folders
 * **requirements.txt** - Contains necessary packages to run script